polyfact/awesome-polyfact/README.md

 ## Chatbots

 - [@Voice2Article](https://github.com/lowczarc/voice2article/): A telegram bot that transforms an audio recording of you rambling about a random subject into a complete blog article.

+## Boilerplates

+- [polyfact-use-agent-boilerplate](https://github.com/polyfact/polyfact-use-agent-boilerplate): Boilerplate that use the useAgent Polyfact hook.
+- [polyfact-chat-nextjs-boilerplate](https://github.com/polyfact/polyfact-chat-nextjs-boilerplate): Boilerplate to create easily a chat using polyfact for nextjs in few second.
+- [polyfact-chat-react-boilerplate](https://github.com/polyfact/polyfact-chat-react-boilerplate): Boilerplate to create easily a chat using polyfact for React/vite in few second.